How to use regex in Python

 Modified: RegEx is my favorite language

-The re.sub() function is your go-to for search-and-replace tasks.
-It finds all occurrences of a pattern and substitutes them with a new string, returning a modified copy while leaving the original text untouched.
+For search-and-replace tasks, re.sub() is your best friend.
+It scans a string for all occurrences of a pattern and replaces them with a specified replacement string, returning a new string with the changes.

 Using raw strings for pattern clarity